- Ingleside Middle School

 Volleyball, Baseball, Soccer, Softball, Flag Football and Basketball seasons are divided up into two parts, or tiers:

 - Registered athletes will practice after school during the first 4-5 weeks of the quarter.

 - All registered athletes participate.
 This is non-competitive.
 There are NO try-outs or cuts during this time.

-- A Saturday festival will take place at the end of the three weeks of practice.
-Players will be divided up into teams and play three games against other teams from SUSD middle schools.
+- A Saturday festival will take place at the end of Tier One.
+Players will be divided up into teams and play games against other teams from SUSD middle schools.